Check out dates and sign up to attend.

 - Hours: Open 8 a.m. to 5 p.m.
 (M-F).
 Evening appointments available upon request.

-Information detailed in the advising session will be used for course registration during SOAR.
-See item #5 (below) for information on registering for SOAR.
+Information detailed in the advising session will be used for course registration during NSO.
+See item #5 (below) for information on registering for NSO.

 Youngstown location students meet with academic advisors at Youngstown Orientation.
 See item #5 for information regarding orientation and how to schedule orientation.